Austin Reiter: Washington Redskins

 With their last pick in the 2015 NFL draft, the Washington Redskins selected Reiter in the seventh round with the 222nd overall pick.
 He signed a four-year contract with the team on May 8, 2015.
 He was waived on September 4 before the start of the regular season, but signed to the practice squad on September 29.

-He signed a futures contract on January 11, 2016.
+He signed a future deal on January 11, 2016.
 He was released by the Redskins on September 13, 2016.
 He was re-signed to the teams' practice squad the next day.